Skip to content

 handle_async_request(request) async

-Handle request with automatic pagination for GET requests with page/limit params.
+Handle request with automatic pagination for GET requests.

 Source code in katana_public_api_client/katana_client.py